-Jacob’s Well Loves Memphis
+Jacob’s Well Memphis Loves

 Our Past and Our Present

-About Jacob’s Well
+About Jacob’s Well MEMPHIS

 Jacob’s Well began in 2011 as a different kind of church whose focus was on the hurting people in the Memphis area.
-It is a multi-cultural church comprised of different racial, economic, and social backgrounds where the desire is to spread the message reconciliation, rehabilitation, and reciprocation to those in need in our community.
+It is a multi-cultural church comprised of different racial, economic, and social backgrounds where the desire is to spread the message of reconciliation, rehabilitation, and reciprocation to those in need in our community.
 We have all experienced the life altering transformation and renewal Jesus Christ has done in our lives and we strive to bring that same experience to others.
 Our goal is to provide a wholesome experience (dinner and worship) in a welcoming environment where all who come can experience the ‘living water’ of Jesus and hear the story of God’s deliverance and victory he has for each and every person.

 In 2022, Jacob’s Well transitioned into an independent non-profit (501c3) organization, which allows us to drive the program forward rather than be reactionary to market needs.

-The biblical and historical significance of Jacob’s well is that it provided an opportunity for Jesus to present Himself as the life-giving Messiah to a Samaritan woman and, later, to her whole village.
+The biblical and historical significance of Jacob’s Well Memphis is that it provided an opportunity for Jesus to present Himself as the life-giving Messiah to a Samaritan woman and, later, to her whole village.
 The woman had asked, “Are you greater than our father Jacob?”
 The answer was a resounding “yes.”
 Jacob may have provided his children with physical water in an arid land, but Jesus provides His children with “living water” in a spiritual wasteland.
 The life Jesus gives satisfies all our needs and springs up to eternal life (John 4:14)

-Jacob’s Well Staff
+Jacob’s Well Memphis Staff

-Pastor Milo Lumpkin
+Former Pastor Milo Lumpkin

 Pastor Milo Lumpkin is a graduate of Tennessee State University and is currently pursuing a Master of Divinity at Memphis Theological Seminary, in Memphis, TN.
 He has been married to Dr. Christina Lumpkin for many years and together they are raising eight children: Christopher, Kirstin, Shon, Jamila, Tiara, Zakariah, Gracie, and Jamauri.